kaderate/gemboy/README.md

-# GameBoy Emulator
+# Gemboy, a Game Boy emulator written in Ruby

-A Game Boy DMG-01 (original model) emulator written in Ruby.
+Gemboy is a Game Boy DMG-01 (original model) emulator written in Ruby.

 This project implements a cycle-accurate CPU emulator, memory management unit (MMU), picture processing unit (PPU) for graphics rendering, and full input handling.